raza750/Linux-Server-Configuration/README.md

 <h5>1.
 Steps to Configure Linux server</h5>
 <p>Start a new Ubuntu Linux server instance on <a target="_blank" href="https://lightsail.aws.amazon.com">Amazon Lightsail</a>.
 You can refer to the <a href="https://aws.amazon.com/documentation/lightsail/" rel="nofollow">documentation</a> which will help you to get started.</p>
-<h6>Follow the instructions provided to SSH into your server.</h6>
+<h5>2.
+Follow the instructions provided to SSH into your server.</h5>
 <p>There is a button on lightsail dashboard to directly SSH into your server.
 You can also SSH into your machine using the private key.</p>
-<p>Download the private key provided in account section of AWS Lightsail.</p>
+<h6>Download the private key provided in account section of AWS Lightsail.</h6>
 <p>Use this command: $ ssh -i <privateKeyOfInstance.rsa> <Username>@<Public IP address></p>